A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Methods

 The pressure is set to the constant value $p = 60$ mmHg, slightly below the nominal diastolic pressure difference of 80 mmHg across the fully-loaded valve.
 Each of the tunable parameters are selected by trial and error, to match achieve the desired gross morphology in the predicted loaded configuration.
 We select $\alpha, \beta$ and $b$ to be constants, and we tune $a$ to vary in a linear manner from the annulus to the free edge.
+The nonuniform value of $a$ was necessary to avoid bulging of the predicted loaded configuration near the annulus and maintain adequate length of the free edge simultaneously.
 Values are shown in Table \ref{coefficients_table}.

 Note that this phrasing does not include any notion of contact, and we allow the leaflets to interpenetrate on solving equation \eqref{equilbrium_eqn_discrete}.
-We allow this because the overlapping creates a bit of extra length on the free edges allows the leaflets to obtain good coaptation and seal, or more informally mash together, when running FSI simulations (in which the leaflets are not allowed to interpenetrate).
+All three leaflets are solved for simultaneously.
+(It would be possible to solve for each individually, but previous work on the mitral valve solved for all leaflets simultaneously, and we kept this phrasing for simplicity and future flexibility \cite{kaiser2019modeling}.)
+We allow interpenetration because the overlapping creates a bit of extra length on the free edges that allows the leaflets to obtain good coaptation and seal, or more informally mash together, when running FSI simulations (in which the leaflets are not allowed to interpenetrate).
 Solving the equations is simpler without this additional force, and when simulated with fluid, the IB method prevents further interpenetration without specifying additional contact forces \cite{doi:10.1137/070699780}.
 Further, not allowing contact sets the material properties such that the leaflet \emph{could} bear a pressure load.
 In in vitro experiments, we occasionally see one leaflet begin to close and appear to support a pressure on its own and form a bowl-like shape immediately prior to any contact \cite{10.1093/ejcts/ezw317}, so rather than specifically account for different strains or loading conditions locally in the coaptation region, we load the entire leaflet uniformly.